israelias/resume-ux/README.md

 ## 1.0 Strategy

-- The main goals of the site are:
+The high-level objective of the project is __to stand out__.
+The web resume is for a junior developer breaking into tech, and the project is itself an exercise to showcase his candidacy as a fastidious, proficient and unique developer.

+- Supporting Goals:
-  - To establish a personal and professional brand for the owner
+  - To establish a personal and professional brand for the owner.
-  - Attract and retain a following in the developer community
+  - Attract and retain a following in the developer community.
-  - Attract recruiter reader software and analytics
-  - Be up to a standard that is competitve with UX designed responsive web resumes
+  - Be up to a standard that is competitve with UX designed responsive web resumes.
-  - Stand out to [Code Institute](https://codeinstitute.org/)'s qualification partners and potential employers
+  - Stand out to [Code Institute](https://codeinstitute.org/)'s qualification partners and potential employers.
 - The website is built for:
   - A young professional designer and architect (buildings) presently breaking into the tech industry

-- Their goals and needs are:
-	- In addition to above (as the site is the owner is the business is the consumer), the ultimate goal is to transform a CV into an interactive, attractive and customisable experience that reflects the candidate's proficiency in the manner in which the content itself is presented.

 ### 1.1 Research